 There is as yet no international agreement on the protection criteria required for radars currently installed on ships for the scenarios identified above.
 However, Recommendation ITU-R M.1461 provides a generic interference/noise level of −6 dB.

 The IMO has developed a revision to the operational performance standards for shipborne radar and this revision takes account of the recent ITU requirements for unwanted emissions.
-The IMO revision, for the first time, gives recognition to the possibility of interference from other radio services, and includes new requirements with respect to the detection of specific targets in terms of radar cross section (RCS) (fluctuating) and required range, as a function of radar frequency band.
+The IMO revision, for the first time, gives recognition to the possibility of interference from other radio services, and includes new requirements with respect to the detection of specific targets in terms of RCS (fluctuating) and required range, as a function of radar frequency band.
 The detection of a target is based upon an indication of it in at least eight out of ten scans and a probability of false alarm of 10−4.
 These detection requirements are specified in the absence of sea clutter, precipitation and evaporation duct, with an antenna height of 15 m above sea level.

-Most importantly, the international maritime authorities have stated, without reservation, in their recent update of the IMO Safety of Life at Sea Convention (SOLAS), that radar remains a primary sensor for the avoidance of collisions.
+Most importantly, the international maritime authorities have stated, without reservation, in their recent update of the IMO Safety of Life at Sea Convention , that radar remains a primary sensor for the avoidance of collisions.

-This statement should be viewed in the context of the mandatory fitting of automatic identification systems (AIS) only to those vessels listed under IMO carriage requirements.
+This statement should be viewed in the context of the mandatory fitting of AIS only to those vessels listed under IMO carriage requirements.
 These systems rely upon external references, e.g. GPS, for the verification of relative position indication in terms of collision avoidance scenarios.

 However, the fitting of such systems can never take account of many maritime objects, e.g. icebergs, floating debris, wrecks, and other vessels, that are not fitted with AIS.
 These objects are potential causes of collision with ships, and need to be detected by ship radars.
 Radar will therefore remain the primary system for collision avoidance for the foreseeable future.